nicole-ashley/uBlock-Edge/.github/ISSUE_TEMPLATE.md

 ### Steps for anyone to reproduce the issue

 1. Be as detailed as possible:
-1. Because we are not looking over your shoulder and
+2. Because we are not looking over your shoulder and
-1. Keep in mind: Nobody can read your mind.
+3. Keep in mind: Nobody can read your mind.

 ### Your settings

-[If you fail to provide this info, I will mark the issue as invalid.
-Lists all settings which differs from default settings]
+[If you fail to provide this info, the issue will be marked as invalid.
+Lists all settings which differ from default]

 - OS/version:
 - Browser/version: